A Dreaded Task Made Easy for Cleaning Ceiling Fans and Air Vents with Powerizer Complete

-Powerizer Ultra Plush Microfiber Cloth for washing and a few dry cloths for polishing
+- Microfiber cloth for cleaning fans for washing and a few dry cloths for dusting.

 - Hose for spraying water & connected to a faucet & high-pressure hose nozzle

-16 oz Squeeze bottle for making a Pre-Treat solution
+- 16 oz.
+Squeeze bottle for making a Powerizer Complete Pre-Treat solution

 - Shop vac if you have one (vacuum out the HVAC ducts)